 In addition to a high frequency of fires, hot work fire losses also tend to be severe.
 The best way to minimize the potential for these types of fires is to use a hot work permit system that requires all employees and contractors to follow specific guidelines when performing hot work.

 Hot Work Permit System

-A written hot work permit helps to ensure that all precautions have been taken to reduce the risk of fire.
+A written hot work permit and program helps to ensure that all precautions have been taken to reduce the risk of fire.
 Permits do not need to be issued when hot work operations are performed in designated areas that have been cleared of hazards.
 For example, a hot work permit would not be necessary in a welding shop; however, if welding is performed on a loading dock, a hot work permit should be issued.